frconor-ebook/meditations/_posts/2025-10-22-st-john-paul-ii.md

 Recently \[May 7, 2020\], the process of beatification of his parents, Emilia and Karol Wojtyla, was announced.
 It took place in the Basilica of the Presentation of the Blessed Virgin Mary in Wadowice, where he was baptized.

 That process goes forward.
 We have a lot to look forward to in that.
-We know well that there would be no man, priest, and bishop like Karol Wojtyla if it hadn\'t been for his parents and their great faith.
+We know well that there would be no man, priest, and bishop like Karol Wojtyla if it hadn't been for his parents and their great faith.

 Pope John Paul and his family have many messages for us, a great legacy.

-We could ask Our Lady, Mother of the Church, to help us to deepen in all the great legacy that he\'s given to us, like him to deepen in our love for the Church, in our own personal apostolate, in our defense of life and the family, and to our building up of the Church all over the world, which is the great goal of his life and what he yearned for.
+We could ask Our Lady, Mother of the Church, to help us to deepen in all the great legacy that he's given to us, like him to deepen in our love for the Church, in our own personal apostolate, in our defense of life and the family, and to our building up of the Church all over the world, which is the great goal of his life and what he yearned for.

 Mary, Mother of the Church, pray for us.